nuspell/misc-nuspell/dictionaries/README.md

+# THIS DIRECTORY IS BEING MIGRATED, DO NOT USE, NO NOT REMOVE

 # Testing - 1 Language Support (1-support)

 This directory holds downloaded and processed Ubuntu packages containing language support for Hunspell and Nuspell.
 These are packages containing dictionary files and affix files.